jeiks/plymouth-theme/README.md

 _[Plymouth](https://www.freedesktop.org/wiki/Software/Plymouth/) is an application that runs very early in the boot process (even before the root filesystem is mounted!) that provides a graphical boot animation while the boot process happens in the background._

 I am sharing my own Plymouth's theme.
 It was based on a older image that I always loved to use.
-I generated this theme to substitute my Kubuntu default theme.
+I generated this theme to replace my default Plymouth Kubuntu theme.
 It was tested on KUbuntu 20.04.

 Here is the preview:
 ![different-tux-preview](theme-preview.png)

-This theme displays the system messages on a center box, which is also the place to receive password (for crypted devices).
+This theme displays system messages in a central box, which is also the place to receive the password (for encrypted devices).

 ## How to use it